oracle-livelabs/spatial-graph/spatial-studio/load-spatial-data/load-spatial-data.md

 ### Prerequisites

 * This lab requires access to Spatial Studio and Oracle Database.
-* To deploy these from the Oracle Cloud Marketplace, please navigate to the listing <a href="https://cloud.oracle.com/marketplace/application/71472162/overview"> here </a> (you will be prompted to log into to your Oracle Cloud account) and then follow instructions <a href="https://blogs.oracle.com/database/post/oracle-spatial-studio-221-now-on-cloud-marketplace"> here</a>.
+* To deploy these from the Oracle Cloud Marketplace, please navigate to the listing [here](https://cloud.oracle.com/marketplace/application/71472162/overview) (you will be prompted to log into to your Oracle Cloud account) and then follow instructions [here](https://blogs.oracle.com/database/post/oracle-spatial-studio-221-now-on-cloud-marketplace).
 * No previous experience with Oracle Spatial is required.